pashpashpash/mcp-notion-server/README.md

 # Notion MCP Server

-A fork of the original MCP Server for the Notion API, enabling Claude to interact with Notion workspaces.
+A fork of @suekou's MCP Server for the Notion API, enabling Claude to interact with Notion workspaces.

 ## Setup